 For you who want to create a totally harmonious and seamless design, then you can try this gorgeous option.
 Raw cream marble had a very similar tone to most oak, making this awesome backsplash go together in harmony with your oak kitchen cabinets.

-Brown Granite
+5. Brown Granite Backsplash

 Another great option to create a visual connection between your backsplash with oak cabinets is by using brown granite.

-Golden Granite
+6. Golden Granite Backsplash

 Alternatively, you can also go with golden granite.
-This kind of granite will work even better if you are using any type of oak wood that had yellow or orange hues, such as honey oak.
+This kind of granite will work even better if you are using any type of oak wood that has yellow or orange hues, such as honey oak.

 Adding a bit of glam vibrancy, the golden granite will easily turn any boring kitchen into a much more attractive and interesting one.

-Travertine
+Travertine backsplash

 Furthermore, travertine will easily add some class and style to modernize any old, classical kitchen.

-Dark Emerald
+8. Dark Emerald Tile Backsplash

-Since oak had a very strong natural look, why not combine it with other natural colors like green?
+Since oak has a very strong natural look, why not combine it with other natural colors like green?
 Almost any green shade can work beautifully alongside oak, but one of our favorite choices is this dark emerald green.

-These deep, bold shades of green bring more than just a freshness, but also a touch of glam modern appearance.
+These deep, bold shades of green bring more than just a freshness, but also a touch of glam and modern appearance.
 Thus, you can still have a fresh, earthy design with a bit of a modern twist.

-Pale Yellow
+9. Pale Yellow Tile Backsplash

-Olive
+Olive green backsplash

 Another awesome green shade that you can try to pair with your oak cabinets.
 Olive is a unique green shade with a hint of yellow, making this color feel much warmer than any typical green.